ipm-ca/hydro-workshop/README.md

 ## hydro-workshop

-# A Computational Look at Astrophysical Flows (Updating ...)
+# A Computational Look at Astrophysical Flows

 ## 📅 Workshop Details
 -  April 29 - May 1